fromnineteen80/LRBF/README.md

 # Railyard Markets - VWAP Recovery Trading Platform

-> **⚠️ IMPORTANT FOR CLAUDE ASSISTANTS:**
+> **â ï¸ IMPORTANT FOR CLAUDE ASSISTANTS:**
 > - DO NOT review past conversation history unless explicitly given a session number by the user
-> - DO NOT update this README or create summary documents unless explicitly requested
+> - DO NOT update this README or create other summary or instructions documents unless explicitly requested
-> - Past conversations may contain errors - work only from current session instructions
+> - Past conversations may contain errors - work only from current session instructions or when given a session number by the user to review